 Short answers to common questions.

-Benchmarks don't match production.
-GPT-4o might win on MMLU but fail on your specific task.
-Kalibr learns what works for your goals, not average performance across public benchmarks.
+Model performance varies by task.
+Kalibr learns what works for your specific goals, not average performance across other systems.

 LangSmith and Langfuse are observability tools.
 They show you what happened.
 Kalibr acts on what happened-it changes which model handles the next request.
 Observability without action is just dashboards.